 Why do we need a Rapid Transit System? …Read More

 According to a story in Bethesda Beat, Robert Brewer, a land use attorney representing White Flint Mall’s owners, said Thursday the owners expect to receive demolition permits to take down the mall’s exterior in the next week or two.
 The owners plan to begin the demolition as soon as they receive the permits, according to Brewer. …Read More

 It’s new, it’s stuffed full of interesting tidbits, and it’s rather pretty, too.
 Created by the White Flint Downtown Advisory Committee, the new PikeDistrict.org website can be your other go-to site for the Pike District.
-(We know you already love and often visit the Friends of White Flint site, whiteflint.org.)
-Check out this brand spanking new website today.…Read More
+(We know you already love and often visit the Friends of White Flint site, whiteflint.org.) …Read More

 This gallery contains 9 photos.

 We were thrilled to be part of Bike to Work Day!
 We joined lots of bicyclists and community members at the NRC pit stop.
 What a great way to start the day.…